Kulin Kayastha: Origin

 The four Brahmin clans were each designated as Kulina ("superior") in order to differentiate them from the more established local Brahmins.
 Four of the Kayastha clans were similarly designated.
 The fifth was refused the status because they would not accept that they were servants or attendants and hence inferior, and instead proclaimed themselves to be superior even to the Brahmins.
-While this fifth clan remained in Bengal and became the Datta (or Dutt), one of the four which were granted the Kulina nomenclature - the Guhas - later moved to the east of the region, leaving three clans to become the main Kulin Kayastha communities in "Bengal proper" - the Boses, the Mitras and the Ghoshes.
+While this fifth clan remained in Bengal and became the Datta (or Dutta), one of the four which were granted the Kulina nomenclature - the Guhas - later moved to the east of the region, leaving three clans to become the main Kulin Kayastha communities in "Bengal proper" - the Boses, the Mitras and the Ghoshes.